szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Earthquake in BG is generally very inconvenient to cast at any point because of how it affects your whole party.
 This disables that behavior, and if you do not enjoy feeling like casting it might make you dizzy, it also disables the screen shake or greatly reduces it.
 Finally, it also makes it more effective by making the saves and damage decay less harshly:

-1st round: vanilla, 6d6 damage, -6 save vs. death to avoid unconsciousness 2nd round: 5d6 damage, -4 save
+1st round: vanilla, 6d6 damage, -6 Save vs. death to avoid unconsciousness 2nd round: 5d6 damage, -4 save
 3rd round: 4d6 damage, -2 save